 Return your modem to Xfinity

 This is obviously a very important step.
 Otherwise, Xfinity will keep charging you a monthly fee.
 You can drop them off at any Xfinity location.
 Remember to get a receipt.
-Some customers have reported that Comcast told them that it has not received their modem back even though the customers have returned them and continued charging a modem rental fee.
+Some customers have reported that Comcast told them that it has not received its modem back even though the customers have returned them and continued charging a modem rental fee.

 Have you replaced your Xfinity gateway with your modem?
 What was your experience?